Major Events in British History

 Major events in British history.
 This historic theme is an intriguing look at events that have changed the course of history, either on a local or national scale.

-In the meantime a quick exposition of this theme.
 Some historical events do not fit into a definite theme, they are things that happen, quite often in a narrow timescale that are cataclysmic in their effects.

 It is difficult to imagine how a country, how communities dealt with events such as the Great Fire of London.
 Where did people go, how did they begin again with no money or clothes?
 How did the local powers re-build the city of London and how long did it take, who paid for it's re-building?